Skip to main content

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the ones associated with finasteride.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 Important: if you develop any pain or lumps in your breast area, or any discharge from your nipples, you should tell your doctor.
-This is because there have been a few rare reports of breast cancer in men taking finasteride.
+This is because there have been a few rare reports of breast cancer in men taking 5-alpha reductase inhibitors like finasteride and dutasteride.

-In addition, there have been reports of depression in men taking finasteride, and in rare cases, thoughts of self-harming.
-If you develop any signs of depression whilst being treated with finasteride, stop taking it and make an appointment to see your doctor.
+Important: there have been reports of depression in men taking finasteride, and in rare cases, thoughts of self-harming.
+Patient alert cards are now included with your medicine alerting you to this fact.
+You should share this information with your family or friends so that they can be alert for any changes in your mood.
+If you develop any signs of depression whilst being treated with finasteride, or you have any concerns about your mood, make an appointment to see your doctor.

 If you experience any other symptoms which you think may be due to the tablets, speak with your doctor or pharmacist for further advice.